Physics 3333 / CFB 3333 Local Optimization/Unintended Consequences

 Charles Murray's Laws of Social Programs

-For the whole story, see the full column here.
-Murray is discussing empirical "laws" that affect the results of social programs in spite of the good intentions of those who design them.
+For the a good summary, see the full column here.
+These are about empirical "laws" that affect the results of social programs in spite of the good intentions of those who design them.
 Assumptions 1 and 2 above prove false.

 The Law of imperfect Selection